Baltoli/project-docs/notes/writeups/return_values.md

   become `(a|c) & (a|d) & (b|c) & (b|d)`.
 * Finally, distribute the non-AND OR terms over this cartesian product to get an AND expression in CNF.

+So what extra parts do we need to add to the condition interface?

+* Methods for flattening AND / OR - no-op on every type except the named one.
+* Method for converting to CNF.
+* Get rid of simplified interface for now - once we have CNF, simplification is much easier.